wp-plugins/tinychat-roomspy/readme.txt

 = 1.0.1 =
 * first start, This will auto create the page for you and insert the shortcode, Just type in the Tinychat room name in the search box and click *Spy*, It'll grab the images and selected data for who is in the room, number of users and admin and how many are using video/audio.

+= 1.0.2 =
+* Update to the CSS code as wp-image was overwriting the main height of the image, If this creates a problem then you can remove
+*.entry-content img,img[class*=wp-image-]{height:190px;}* from line 62.

 == Social Sites ==
 * Twitter - https://twitter.com/RUDD3RN4T10N